ragmel/cocoma/doc/source/03_cli_examples.rst

 Creating Emulation via CLI
 ==========================
-Once *Scheduler* was started and running we can now create stress emulations for the resources.
-We are using local XML ``emulation.xml`` file:
+To create an emulation via CLI, a local XML ``emulation.xml`` file as the following can be used:

 .. code-block:: xml
    :linenos: